Shop Subscribe

 Which Subjects Do You Use Games For?

-Games don’t have to be tied to a specific subject to be excellent learning opportunities, and many teachers are using them to bridge the gap between subjects.
-Whether through STEAM learning or just including problem solving skills in classroom games, students are sure to benefit from a challenging and fun experience.
+Games don’t have to be tied to a specific subject to be excellent learning opportunities, and many teachers use them to bridge the gap between subjects.
+Whether through STEM learning or just including problem-solving skills in classroom games, students will benefit from a challenging and fun experience.
 See how these teachers use games in their classrooms:

 “My favorite classroom game is called “Scoot!”
 I put task cards throughout my room and have the students walk around the room and solve the math problems.
 I play music during this time and the students love it.” – Heather C.